Slack and Jira Integration: Step-by-Step Guide

 2. Real-Time Synchronization

-Conclude’s integration supports bi-directional syncing between Slack and Jira.
+Conclude’s integration supports automatic bi-directional syncing between Slack and Jira.
 You can create new Jira tickets directly from Slack using the quick command /c new, and any updates in Jira (such as comments or status changes) will automatically be reflected in Slack.
-Teams can work from their preferred platform with the most up-to-date information and avoid duplicated effort.
+Teams can work from their preferred platform with up-to-date information.

 3. User Account Mapping

-How to Connect Slack and Jira with Conclude
+How to Connect Slack and Jira Using Conclude

 Getting Started